Renting property in Mayfair, W1

 Property in Mayfair

 Originally urbanised in the 18th century many of the properties in Mayfair date from the Georgian period, although the famous terracotta buildings in and around Mount Street arrived in the 19th century when the second extensive building programme was carried out.
-Many of these properties are still available to rent now, for example, Residential Land's Grosvenor Hill which offers a variety of rental property in Mayfair.
+Many of these Mayfair properties are still available to rent today, for example, Residential Land's Grosvenor Hill which offers a variety of rental property in Mayfair.
+Set within the heart of Mayfair, close to Berkeley Square and Burlington Arcade, Grovenor Hill apartments are surrounded by gorgeous Grade I and Grade II listed buildings and an abundance of townhouses from both periods, some of which remain intact.

 Transport links in Mayfair